-• DEI risk is rated about the same year-over-year but has declined in relative importance.
+- DEI risk is rated about the same year-over-year but has declined in relative importance.
 Concerns over the ability to align policies and processes around recruiting, retention, career advancement and reward systems with priorities surrounding diversity, equity and inclusion (DEI) are relatively the same this year compared to last year but are not as significant overall relative to other risks.
 This risk is the 24th-rated risk overall for 2023, compared with ranking 10th for 2022.
-It ranks 31st for

-• Climate change risk has increased but is a priority primarily for fossil fuels-based companies.
+It ranks 31st for 2032 compared with 15th for 2031. - Climate change risk has increased but is a priority primarily for fossil fuels-based companies.
 Concerns over the growing focus on climate change and related ESG policies, regulations and expanding disclosure requirements have increased overall this year.
-However, at this time most respondents do not anticipate changes to their organizations' strategies and business models from climate-related matters with as much concern as they view the implications of other risks.
+However, at this time most respondents do not anticipate changes to their organisations' strategies and business models from climate-related matters with as much concern as they view the implications of other risks.
 This risk increases looking out longer term, ranking 20th 10 years out in this year's survey (down from 19th last year).
 Concerns related to climate change are greatest in industries concentrated in fossil fuels generation and use.
-A related point is that a lack of focus on climate matters could present talent retention challenges for world.
-Looking out 12 months, the five largest year-overyear increases are interest rate risk, geopolitical shifts and regional conflicts, risks related to global trade and market forces reshaping globalization, shareholder activist risk pursuant to performance shortfalls (including with respect to ESG expectations), and political uncertainty.
-Looking out 10 years, the five largest increases are risks related to geopolitical shifts and regional conflicts, activist shareholder risk, global trade and changing assumptions underlying globalization, adjusting to a remote and hybrid work environment, and political uncertainty.
-The world is changing now, with more change to come.
+A related point is that a lack of focus on climate matters could present talent retention challenges for younger generations.

-At this time most respondents do not anticipate changes to their organizations' strategies and business models from climate-related matters with as much concern as they view the implications of other risks.
+At this time most respondents do not anticipate changes to their organisations' strategies and business models from climate-related matters with as much concern as they view the implications of other risks.